jaimejim/lecture/src/coapmessage.md

 To ensure retransmission in case of loss, the CoAP endpoint sending the CON message keeps track of a `timeout` for the message and a `retransmission counter` to keep track of how many times the message was sent.

 Below it is shown how a simple CoAP Request would look like.
-The CoAP Client sends a request message `GET /temperature` that requires requires an acknowledgment message from the server as it uses the type `CON`.
+The CoAP Client sends a request message `GET /temperature` that requires an acknowledgment message from the server as it uses the type `CON`.
 The `Message ID` is `0x7d36` which will be used in that acknowledgment message.
 Without the message ID, a client that makes two GET requests and gets two responses won’t know which response goes with which request.
 A single CoAP request may trigger several responses, and the same `token` is used in every response, not just the initial acknowledgment.
 Responses sent after the acknowledgment will have new message IDs, but they’ll be tied to the original request by the token.

 Since the first message got lost the client waits for a time until the `timeout` is triggered and the message is sent again.